tmlemon/EPICS-conversions/README.md

-# opi2edl
+# EPICS Conversion Scripts
-**Python script to convert OPI files to EDL files.**
+**Python script to convert EPICS formats.**

-*Development of this script is ongoing as of December 6, 2018.*
+*Development of these scripts are ongoing as of December 6, 2018.*

-Program is designed to run from Linux command line.
-Format of command is `python opi2edl.py <opi file>`
+Programs are designed to run from Linux command line.

-### Widgets able to be converted: ###

-- Text Update

-- Static Text / Label

-- Image
-  - PNG or GIF only

-- Line
-  - Can be polyline

-- Rectangle
+- csv2edl.py
+ - Converts comma-separated-variable table of PVs and labels to EDM .edl files.

-- Circle / Ellipse
+- csv2opi.py
+ - Converts comma-separated-variable table of PVs and labels to CSS .opi files.

-- Arc
+- opi2edl.py
-  - Arc conversion is a little buggy.
-  - It does not always convert the angles spanned by the arc correctly.
+ - Converts CSS .opi files to EDM .edl files.

-- Bar Monitor
+- tcl2css.py
-  - Wiget conversion added, but yet to be fully tested.
+ - Converts .tcl files to CSS .opi files.